deepxanshu/meet_assist/README.md

 ## Development

-To contribute to Meet Assist, create a branch from `main` and submit a pull request with your changes.
+To contribute to Meet Assist, create a branch from `master` and submit a pull request with your changes.

-## License

-Specify the license under which Meet Assist is released.

 ## Contact

-Provide contact information for users to report issues or seek support.
+Reach out to the deepanshuchaudharyy@gmail.com for any help or questions.

 ---

-For a detailed guide on each feature and configuration steps, refer to the documentation in the respective modules.